palewire/first-web-scraper/docs/index.rst

 Python as a toolbox
 ~~~~~~~~~~~~~~~~~~~

-Lucky for us, Python already has tools to do pretty much anything you'd
-ever want to do with a programming language: everything from navigating
-the web to scraping and analyzing data to performing mathematical
-operations to building websites.
+Lucky for us, Python already has tools filled with funcations to do pretty much anything you'd ever want to do with a programming language: everything from navigating the web to scraping and analyzing data to performing mathematical operations to building websites.

 Some of these are built into a toolbox that comes with the language, known as the **standard library**.
 Others have been built by members of the developer community and can be downloaded and installed from the web.

-There are two ways to import these tools into your scripts, which we'll demonstrate here:
+There are two ways to import these tools into your scripts.

 To pull in an entire toolkit, use the ``import`` command.
 In this case,
 we'll get the ``urllib2`` package, which allows us to visit websites